msanaullahsahar/archlinux-pi0/README.md

-# Arch Linux armv6h Setup Guide for Raspberry Pi Zero W
+# Arch Linux Installation Guide for Raspberry Pi Zero W

-This guide will help you set up **Arch Linux ARM** on your Raspberry Pi Zero W, both with a monitor/keyboard (direct setup) and headlessly (via Wi-Fi and SSH).
+This guide will help you install **Arch Linux armv6h** on your Raspberry Pi Zero W, both with a monitor/keyboard (direct setup) and headlessly (via Wi-Fi and SSH).

 ## 1. Preparation